blazium-engine/blazium-docs/tutorials/3d/environment_and_post_processing.rst

 Mobile or Compatibility.*

-Even though, in most cases, lighting and texturing are heavily artist controlled, Godot supports a basic high dynamic range implementation with the auto exposure mechanism.
+Even though, in most cases, lighting and texturing are heavily artist controlled, Blazium supports a basic high dynamic range implementation with the auto exposure mechanism.
 This is generally used to add realism when combining interior areas with low light and bright outdoor areas.
 Auto exposure simulates the camera (or eye) in an effort to adapt between light and dark locations and their